haoyu-he/maui/README.md

 # Maui

-This repository contains the source code for the paper, <b>"Maui: Black-Box Edge Privacy Attack on Graph Neural Networks"</b> by Haoyu He, Isaiah J. King and H. Howie Huang, presented at [PETS 2024](https://petsymposium.org/2024/).
+This repository contains the source code for the paper, **"Maui: Black-Box Edge Privacy Attack on Graph Neural Networks"** by Haoyu He, Isaiah J. King and H. Howie Huang, presented at [PETS 2024](https://petsymposium.org/2024/).

 [[Paper]]()